rbind/robjhyndman.com/drafts/2018-04-forecasting-competitions.md

 >The authors' suggestion about combining different forecasts is an interesting one, but its validity would seem to depend on the assumption that the model used in the Box-Jenkins approach is inadequate---for otherwise, the Box-Jenkins forecast alone would be optimal.

 This reveals a view commonly held (even today) that there is some single model that describes the data generating process, and that the job of a forecaster is to find it.
-This seems patently absurd to me, and George Box famously dismissed it saying ["All models are wrong but some are useful"](https://en.wikipedia.org/wiki/All_models_are_wrong).
+This seems patently absurd to me --- real data comes from much more complicated, non-linear, non-stationary processes than any model we might dream up --- and George Box famously dismissed it saying ["All models are wrong but some are useful"](https://en.wikipedia.org/wiki/All_models_are_wrong).

-There is also a strong bias against automatic forecasting procedures.
+There was also a strong bias against automatic forecasting procedures.
 For example, Gwilym Jenkins said

 >  The fact remains that model building is best done by the human brain and is inevitably an iterative process.